Do you support justice for ALL?

 Honorariums or Memorials: Consider making a gift to support Access to Justice in honor or in memorial of a co-worker, friend or family member.

-Attend the Justice for All Breakfast: Held each year in the fall, the annual event is a highlight and celebration of our supporters and Charlotte Center for Legal Advocacy and LANC’s service to clients in our community.
+Attend the Justice for All Breakfast: Held each year in the fall, the annual event is a highlight and celebration of our supporters and Charlotte Center for Legal Advocacy and Legal Aid’s service to clients in our community.

-Contact Maria Byers, Development Director, at 704-808-4140 to make a gift over the phone or for more information.
+Contact Maria Byers, development specialist, at 704-808-4140 to make a gift over the phone or for more information.